FayedPatel/Learning-API/README.md

 # Learning-API

 I wanted to learn how an API works.
-By making a simple API in Pyhton allowed me to do so.
+By making a simple API in Python allowed me to do so.